-With their straight sides and flatter bottom, hantsusu-gata chawan have a distinctive profile.
+With their straight sides and flatter bottom, hantsusu-gata chawan have a distinctive profile that is representative of Japanese tea bowls.
 Their shape also makes them easier to whisk matcha in, as the vertical walls help keep the tea from splashing over the lip.
 Like wan-nari bowls, this shape can be found in many different styles.
-However, a type of this shape is often associated with Raku chawan, where its geometric form is transformed into something altogether more organic and flowing, due to the hand-built nature of these Raku bowls.
+However, a type of this shape is often associated with Raku chawan, like the one pictured here, where its geometric form is transformed into something altogether more organic and flowing, due to the hand-built nature of these Raku bowls.

 Tsutsu-gata (筒形) - Cylindrical Type

 This taller cousin of the half-cylindrical shape isn’t particularly common and is primarily used in the winter, where the tall walls help keep the tea warm in the colder months.
 Whisking tea in these bowls can be a challenge as it is difficult to reach the bottom with a normal-length chasen.
 Additionally, the relatively narrow opening of the bowl gives you little room to whisk.
 On the other hand, the tall shape makes it easy to keep the matcha from spilling out.

 Hatazori-gata (端反り型)/Komogai-nari - Curving Lip/Komogai Shape